-4.4 The proposed investment level detailed in this report for 2019/20 will provide a broadly standstill level of condition across the network.
-However, members should note that as has been previously recognised, the Council's road network, as is common across Scotland, has a significant level of backlog maintenance requirements.
-Appendix 5 provides a breakdown of the proposed use of the resources across key programmes for 2019/20.
-Similarly to property lifecycle maintenance, it is proposed that the Head of Operations and Infrastructure, in consultation with the Director of Finance & Resources, is delegated authority to adjust the allocation of resources within this programme.
+4.4 The investment level detailed in this report for 2020/21 was agreed by Council on 28 February 2019 as part of a sustained investment programme in the roads, cycling and pathway network over the medium term.
+The investment programme will deliver a stepped change in the condition of key routes and transport infrastructure.
+Members should note that the investment agreed commits a significant portion of capital grant over the next financial years, in addition to prudential borrowing.
+Appendix 5 provides a breakdown of the proposed use of the resources across key programmes for 2020/21.
+Similar to property lifecycle maintenance, it is proposed that the Head of Operations and Infrastructure, in consultation with the Director of Finance & Resources, is delegated authority to adjust the allocation of resources within this programme.

-Streetlighting and Bridges & Other Road Structures
+Streetlighting, Bridges and Other Road Structures

-4.5 Council agreed in June 2015 to a significant investment in streetlighting, replacing largely sodium-vapour lights with more energy efficient LED lighting.
-This replacement programme is practically complete, however it is proposed

-- that in order to maintain the overall condition of lighting columns, that a lighting column rolling replacement programme is continued. - 4.6 Similar to the Council's property portfolio, a maintenance backlog has historically existed across the bridges and structures portfolio.
-Progress has been made over recent years with a range of significant bridge improvement projects, however it is recommended that a rolling maintenance programme of £0.5 million is maintained. - 4.7 The Council also requires to address the implications of traffic signals converting in the coming years to utilise digital signals as opposed to the current analogue system.
-An initial £1.0 million has been earmarked for this purpose while the full scope and implications of this project are developed.
+- 4.5 The significant street light replacement programme agreed by Council in 2015 to replace largely sodium-vapour lights with more energy efficient LED lighting is now complete.
+However, it is proposed that in order to maintain the overall condition of street lighting columns, that a lighting column rolling replacement programme is continued. - 4.6 Similar to the Council's property portfolio, a maintenance backlog has historically existed across the bridges and structures portfolio.
+Progress has been made over recent years with a range of significant bridge improvement projects, however it is recommended that a rolling maintenance programme of £0.3 million is maintained. - 4.7 The Council is also required to address the implications of traffic signals converting in the coming years to utilise digital signals as opposed to the current analogue system.
+The £1 million agreed by Council for this purpose in 2019/20 continues to be utilised and further review of the traffic signal infrastructure and potential development is ongoing.
+It is recognised that there remains a risk that the existing level of resources may need to be reassessed as the full future requirements are fully developed.